ctwangwang/RealtimeDataWarehouse/README.md

 - **Data Orchestration**: Apache Airflow is used to manage and schedule data pipelines.
 - **Stream Processing and Aggregation**: Apache Pinot is used for real-time OLAP queries and data aggregation.
 - **Dashboard Visualization**: Superset, Streamlit, or Elasticsearch is used for creating interactive dashboards to visualize the data.
+- **Data Simulation**: Scripts are provided to simulate financial data for ingestion.

 ## Architecture Diagram

 The following is an overview of the system architecture:

-1. **Data Source**: Data is generated from financial institutions and ingested into the system.
+1. **Data Source**: Data is simulated from financial institutions using provided scripts and ingested into the system.
 2. **Airflow**: Manages and orchestrates data workflows.
 3. **Redpanda**: A streaming platform used to manage real-time data ingestion.
 4. **Pinot**: Stores processed data for fast querying and supports real-time OLAP queries.